 It is often perceived that mothers are able to get every single thing done on our little checklists.
-Well, I will tell you I often do get most things on my checklist done simply because I don't put a lot on it.
-I give myself permission to not get it all done before I create my daily goals.
+Well, I'll be the first to tell you, I often do get most things on my checklist done.
+Want to to know my secret?
+I don't put a lot on it.
+I give myself permission to not get everything in my mind done before I create my daily goals.

 Being realistic when planning your day will often allow you to exceed your expectations.

 1. Allow yourself to rise with peace.
 What does this mean?
 Don't overwhelm yourself before your feet hit the floor.
 Take a moment to clear your head using whatever methods work best for you.
-I tend to wake and pray followed by looking out the window especially if it is a beautiful morning.
+I tend to wake and pray which is followed by reflecting in the window, especially, if it is a beautiful morning.

 2. Don't neglect yourself.
-I have found if I start the day off with neglecting myself then it is usually more likely for me to become irritated.
-I take care of myself first.
+If I start the day off with neglecting myself, then it is more likely for me to become irritated.
+I start my day by taking care of myself first.
 I take a 15-20 minute walk which includes prayer.
 I shower.
 I eat.
-The order in which I do these things are not always the same, but every morning I make sure I tend to my needs.
+The order I do these things isn't always the same, but every morning I make sure I tend to my needs.

 4. Enlist your family to help.
 The girls are helpful.
-They help with folding, picking up after themselves, and fixing their own lunch if needed.
+They help with folding, picking up after themselves, and fixing their own lunch.
 Teaching children that they are part of the team and all members have to help for the team to be successful is a valuable skill.

 Part of the reason that I have loosened the reigns and given myself more freedom is the fact that I do not want my girls to remember me as always being tired or frustrated.
-I also realized that there are other things outside my home I would like to pursue, but in pursuing those things I know that I can't fully neglect my home and family.
+I also realized there are other things outside my home I would like to pursue, but while pursuing those things I can't fully neglect my home and family.